 Why Conventional Antiperspirants Don’t Work

 Per FDA regulations, a topical product needs to use aluminum-based ingredients to be considered an antiperspirant.
-It’s the aluminum salts that turn into a plug when they encounter perspiration that make them effective as an antiperspirant.
+It’s the aluminum salts that turn into a plug when they encounter perspiration that makes them effective as an antiperspirant.

 The problem is the aluminum compounds used in conventional antiperspirants are not designed to handle the amount of sweat an excessive sweater can produce.
 It’s a bit like fighting a leaky faucet with Elmer’s crafting glue.

 Sometimes over-the-counter brands will release a “clinical strength” or “prescription strength” line of the same product.
 But when they do this, they’re simply increasing the concentration of an ineffective ingredient.
-Which is a bit like just increasing the amount of Elmer’s glue on the leaky pipe — it didn’t work before, and it won’t work now.
+This is a bit like just increasing the amount of Elmer’s glue on the leaky pipe — it didn’t work before, and it won’t work now.

 If you’re trying to plug a water leak, the answer isn’t more of what isn’t working.
-The answer is a different approach with different, more effective ingredients.
+An answer is a different approach with different, more effective ingredients.
 That’s exactly what we did when we made Duradry, our 3-step system for helping excessive sweaters get their hyperhidrosis under control.

-Below, we go into the treatments I tried before making Duradry, and then provide a step-by-step explanation of what Duradry is and how it works.
+Below, we go into the treatments I tried before making Duradry and then provide a step-by-step explanation of what Duradry is and how it works.